 Admin Tokens

-They are intended for organization-level workflows such as CI pipelines, infrastructure automation, or internal tools that manage Cloud resources.
+They are intended for organization-level workflows such as CI pipelines, infrastructure automation, or internal tools that manage control-plane resources.
 They are not caller API keys for gateway traffic or upstream provider keys for model access.

 Create an Admin Token